 The Beast of Intimacy's Burden | 2020 | Wreckers Artspace, Brisbane

 The objects in Beasts of Intimacy’s Burden recline at the cross-section of wounded desire and lavish materiality.
-Their lustrous surface a facade that conceals their structural weakness and an ephemeral disposition.
+Their lustrous surface a facade that conceals structural weakness and an ephemeral disposition.
 As assemblages of Baroque sensibilities, fetish labour and contemporary sexuality they are chimeras.
 Some think they are furnishings, some sex toys and others architectural surfaces.
 Between them, they might have different opinions of themselves but they share the distinct sentiment of aniconic vehicles for erotic lack.

 |

-Summer Residency Showcase, Tracking a Lineage: A collaboration with John Booth | 2020 | Outer Space, Brisbane
+Summer Residency Showcase, Tracking a Lineage: A collaboration with John Booth | 2020 | Outer Space, Brisbane |

-Tracking a Lineage was an archival installation that brought together a range of older works by the artist and the paraphernalia from her father’s research-based recreations of ancient Greek pottery.
-Created in Queensland in the 80’s using native Australian clays and appropriated ancient techniques, her father’s work sought to correct errors in purely theoretical research by implementing Archaeology in Action practices to better illustrate the construction of Red-Figure pottery.
-Upon visiting museums in Greece and London for her personal research into Sigmund Freud's antiquities collection and the Greek urn that was used to intern his ashes (later destroyed by vandals).
-The artist observed that her father’s hybrid pots were a 1:1 – almost perfect – simulation of the ancient remnants of this style.
-This created an appreciation for her father’s expertise and a reconsideration for how her father’s methods have shaped her as a contemporary artist.
-Yet, this childhood history also creates tension, as it plays into the more absurd and contested fragments of Freud's theories that conflate the biological father with the authoritive title father and the kink honorific daddy. |
+Tracking a Lineage was an archival installation that brought together a range of Anastasia's leather costumes and the paraphernalia from their father’s research-based analysis of ancient Greek pottery.
+Created in Queensland in the 80’s using native Australian clays and appropriated ancient techniques, his work sought to correct errors in purely theoretical investigations by implementing Archaeology in Action practices, to better illustrate the construction of Red-Figure pottery.
+When visiting museums in Greece and London for personal research into Sigmund Freud's antiquities collection (including, his Greek cremation urn that was destroyed by vandals), the artist observed that their father’s hybrid pots were a 1:1 recreation of prized ancient remnants.
+An awareness forming an appreciation for his expertise and a reconsideration of the foundational methods, which built them as a contemporary artist.
+Yet, this childhood history also creates tension, as it plays into the more absurd and contested fragments of Freud's theories that conflate the biological father with the patriarchal father and the kink honorific daddy.

 Exhibiting artists | Tony Albert, Hany Armanious, Gordon Bennett, Krista Berga, Anastasia Booth, Juan Davila, Karla Dickens, Chantal Fraser, Karl Fritsch and Francis Upritchard, Ian Haig, Louise Hearman, Gordon Hookey, Natalya Hughes, Emily Hunt, Ramesh Mario Nithiyendran, Robert Pulie, Dieter Roth, Carolee Schneemann, Tim Schultz, Tyza Stewart, Sophie Takach, Wart, Jemima Wyman, Paul Yore

-Intimate Immensity curated by Amy-Clare McCarthy and Katherine Dionysius | 2019 | Outer Space, Brisbane
+Intimate Immensity curated by Amy-Clare McCarthy and Katherine Dionysius | 2019 | Outer Space, Brisbane |

 |